Our dedicated Team is made up of our Founder, a staff of one, our wonderful Patron, and a board of four Trustees who govern the charity.

-Clare works part time as a Probation Officer and full time as a mother.
-She and her husband established a charity in 2008 in memory of their first daughter who died at the age of 5 months, the Emily Harris Foundation, and through this they support the neonatal unit at their local hospital.
-She enjoys reading, watching sport and playing music – and has been known to appear on stage with a local amateur operatics society.
-Alongside this she is a member of her church leadership team and a governor at her daughters’ school.
-Clare is passionate about people’s capacity for change and believes even small actions can contribute to a big impact.
+Clare manages the Emily Harris Foundation, a charity established with her husband in 2008 in memory of their first daughter, who died at the age of 5 months, through which they support the neonatal unit at their local hospital.
+Alongside this, Clare has 3 more children who keep her busy, is a Steward at her church, and when she does have some spare time, enjoys reading, watching sport and taking part in local amateur dramatics!
+Clare is passionate about people's capacity for change and believes even small actions can make a big difference.

 Described by ‘Radio Times’ as ‘…one of the greats of British contemporary music broadcasting’ and ‘…an independent champion of great music’ and by ‘The Mail On Sunday’ as ‘A National treasure’, Bob has been at the centre of the British music industry for more than forty years.
 In 2011 he was rewarded with an OBE in the Queens Honours list for his ‘services to music broadcasting’.